Jodi Arias death penalty proceedings postponed until May 15

 PHOENIX The death penalty phase in the trial of Jodi Arias, the California woman convicted of first-degree murder in the brutal slaying of an ex-boyfriend, has been postponed until May 15, court officials said on Thursday.

-Arias had been due in court on Thursday to face an Arizona jury tasked with determining if she deserves the death penalty for the slaying.
-The sensational case attracted national media attention.

-The trial is due to resume at 10 a.m./1 p.m.
-EDT next Wednesday.
-Court officials tweeted that trial "proceedings were sealed" on Thursday, but gave no reason for the postponement.

-Arias was found guilty on Wednesday of murdering 30-year-old Travis Alexander, whose body was found in the shower of his Phoenix valley home in June 2008.
+An Arizona jury on Wednesday found Arias guilty of murdering 30-year-old Travis Alexander, whose body was found in the shower of his Phoenix valley home in June 2008.
 He had been shot in the face, stabbed nearly 30 times, and his throat had been slashed.

+Arias, who was put on suicide watch and moved to a psychiatric unit after the verdict, had been due in court on Thursday to begin the part of her trial in which a jury will decide whether she deserves to be executed by lethal injection.

+But the proceedings were postponed, and are now due to resume at 10 a.m.
+(1700 GMT) on Wednesday.
+Court officials tweeted that trial proceedings were sealed on Thursday, but gave no reason for the postponement.

 Arias, 32, had tried to convince the jury during her four-month trial that she had acted in self-defense after Alexander attacked her because she had dropped his camera while taking photographs of him in the shower.